- Healthy Homemade Biscuits

 Soaked: Cut fat into flour and mix with cultured buttermilk or yogurt.
-Leave on counter overnight, then sprinkle the baking powder and salt over the top and fold in as thoroughly as possible yet with as few strokes as possible.
+Leave on counter overnight, then sprinkle the baking powder andover the top and fold in as thoroughly as possible yet with as few strokes as possible.
 The key to flaky biscuits is less handling.

 Tonight’s dinner experiment:

-I’ve been fiddling with this recipe all winter, trying to find out what fats will work (that aren’t shortening) and if I can soak biscuits.
+I fiddled with this recipe for quite a while, trying to find out what fats would work (that aren’t shortening) and if I can soak biscuits.
 I soaked them first just by making the dough with yogurt and leaving it overnight, but then I read that salt inhibits the breakdown of phytic acid.
 Since I didn’t want to inhibit the inhibitors being broken down…right…I had to try mixing the baking powder and salt after the soak.
 Tonight was the first try.

 I made one batch of biscuits with yogurt, soaked overnight.
 The second batch used buttermilk (leftover from making butter, not cultured buttermilk), even though I should have just used yogurt again for a “real” test.
 Nonetheless, the soaked biscuits only turned out okay.
 They are much denser and smoother on top, less flaky and biscuit-y.
 Both batches were made with half whole wheat pastry flour and half white flour (I was almost out of pastry flour!) and lard.